trickstercache/trickster/docs/alb.md

 The **Newest Last-Modified** methodology is focused on providing the user with the _newest_ representation of the response, rather than responding as quickly as possible.
 It will fan the client request out to all backends, and wait for all responses to come back (or the ALB timeout to be reached) before determining which response is returned to the user.

 If at least one fanout response has a `Last-Modified` header, then any response not containing the header is discarded.
-The remaning responses are sorted based on their Last Modified header value, and the newest value determines which response is chosen.
+The remaining responses are sorted based on their Last Modified header value, and the newest value determines which response is chosen.

 This methodology is useful in applications where an object residing at the same path on multiple origins is updated frequently, such as a DASH or HLS manifest for a live video broadcast.
 When using Trickster as an ALB+Cache in this scenario, it will poll both backends for the object, and ensure the newest version between them is used as the client response.